 Traffic fatalities were down overall for the second consecutive year in 2018 and the seventh consecutive quarter, according to NHTSA.

 The U.S. Department of Health and Human Services’ final rule regarding the use of hair testing for drugs was sent to the White House on June 11.

 A proposal to mandate speed limiters would not only fail to improve safety but “would lead to more crashes involving commercial vehicles.”

-Attorneys for the OOIDA and the Pennsylvania Turnpike Commission presented their oral arguments in front of an appellate panel in July.
+Attorneys for OOIDA and the Pennsylvania Turnpike Commission presented their oral arguments in front of an appellate panel in July.

+Since the first of July, fuel tax collection changes have been made in more than one dozen states.
 The tax rate changes range from a 24.5-cent increase on diesel fuel in Illinois to a fractional price increase for gas and diesel in Nebraska.